Artist Residency “XR Fall” in Vancouver – Immersive Realities

 6- Contact

-Feel free to contact us if you any question:
+Feel free to contact us if you any questions:

 Some more information

-British Columbia – Vancouver highly focuses on high-tech values and is a central hub for the development of cultural and creative industries, particularly in digital innovation.
+British Columbia – Vancouver has a focus on high-tech and is a central hub for the development of cultural and creative industries, particularly in digital innovation.
 The region is a recognized innovation cluster (audiovisual, animation, special effects) and one of the leading destinations for cutting-edge technologies (artificial intelligence, NFTs & blockchain, quantum).
 Universities are also very active in these fields.
-Vancouver’s VR/AR industry is the seAlliance Française Vancouver (AFV) is a non-profit organization that has been fulfilling its educational and cultural missions in service to the community since 1904.
-Through a
+Vancouver’s VR/AR industry is Vancouver’s VR/AR industry is the second largest in the world.

 Partners

-Committed to immersive creation since 2019, the Consulate General has been developing a specific highlight each fall, ‘XR Fall,’ since 2022, in collaboration with the Alliance Française Vancouver.
-This includes professional meetings, an exhibition, and this immersive residency, which previously hosted French artists Romain Lalire in 2022 and François Vaultier in 2023.
+Committed to immersive creation since 2019, the Consulate General has been developing a specific highlight each fall, “XR Fall,” since 2022, in collaboration with the Alliance Française de Vancouver.
+This program includes professional meetings, an exhibition, and this immersive residency, which has already hosted French artists Romain Lalire in 2022, François Vautier in 2023, and Pierre Friquet in 2024.

-The ‘XR Fall’ residency is part of a broader framework of residency programs initiated by the embassy in Western Canada, titled ‘résidences ouest ouest.’
-In 2024, it will also offer creative residencies in quantum sciences, exhibition curating, musical creation, and artificial
+The ‘XR Fall’ residency is part of a broader framework of residency programs initiated by the embassy in Western Canada, titled “Résidences Ouest Ouest”.
+In 2025, it will also offer creative residencies in quantum sciences, and musical creation with artificial intelligence.

 https://francecanadaculture.org/

-Emily Carr University of Art + Design et le Basically Good Media Lab
+Emily Carr University of Art + Design and the Basically Good Media Lab

 Emily Carr University of Art + Design (ECU) is located on the traditional and ancestral territories of the xʷməθkʷəyə̓ m (Musqueam), Sḵwx̱wú7mesh Úxwumixw